vgewilliam/vgewilliam.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am pleased that our article entitled “Visual attention-guided augmented representation of geographic scenes: A case of bridge stress visualization” has been accepted for publication by the *International Journal of Geographical Information Science*:tada::tada::tada:.
+I am pleased that our article entitled "Visual attention-guided augmented representation of geographic scenes: A case of bridge stress visualization" has been accepted for publication by the *International Journal of Geographical Information Science*:tada::tada::tada:.